sujith3g/sujith3g.github.io/_posts/2014-11-27-running-background-process-remotely.md

 title: Running Background process in remote server using ssh
 ---

-If you are handling remote server using ssh, You may require this.
+If you are handling remote server using ssh, you may require this.
 Last week I was trying to run my meteor application on the server using ssh.
-I started the meteor app on the server using ssh, But when I logged out from the ssh console, the meteor app stopped.
+I started the meteor app on the server using ssh.
+But when I logged out from the ssh console, the meteor app stopped.
 I wanted a solution to run a background process in the server.
 So that the process I started won't exit even If I logged out from the ssh console.
-The following commands worked.
+The following commands worked:

-First I started the process(for me its my meteor app) as background process using `&` at the end of command as shown below
+First, I started the process(for me its my meteor app) as background process using `&` at the end of command as shown below:

 ```sh
 	$ meteor -p 4040 >> ~/myapp.log &
 ```
-Then I got the output with the processId, like this
+Then I got the output with the processId, like this:

 ```sh
 	$ meteor -p 4040 >> ~/myapp.log &